violetacf/near-earth/README.md

 - I targeted the data needed to display, I will work on how it looks once the its got the necessary functionality - Need to work on this :construction:

 - I have created another fetch request for a singular object, right now it returns the approach dates when clicked on the object

+- Worked on the style of the app

+- Stretch goals: calendar to select a range of maximum a week, tests, handling errors